 I was interviewed by a student in the UK and here are excerpts from my answers.
 Read more →

 For those in the progressive circles who’ve always seen the radical queer left and their anti-(gay)marriage politics as mere hindrance, or even a pain in the ass, the news of gay marriage legislations (possibly) lowering LGB suicide rates among the youth probably comes as a belated surprise Valentine’s Day gift.
 Now that gay marriage has proven to deliver real benefits to not just… Read more →

 As I was going through the daily routine of browsing Facebook & Twitter, I found a NYT article, Gay Couples, Choosing to Say ‘I Don’t’, the title of which caught my eye, as I oppose the institution of marriage, and the like-minded people who shared the link in FB/TW seemed content with anti-marriage opinions circulating at last in the mainstream media.
 Excited, I read on, only to be disappointed, but in a way that was quite unexpected, by the elitist tone of the article.
 Read more →

 Although this isn’t intended to be an exhaustive summary of history of LGBT politics in Japan, which I cannot possibly provide given my limited knowledge, I just couldn’t take anymore the shittiness of the news articles written about LGBT politics in Japan.
-The most typical, all-too-common article written in English never fails to make the followings clear:

 - Japan lags behind the West.
 There’s nothing legal about gay partnerships, and people there are afraid to come out.

 - But things are changing.
 And such changes are welcomed with enthusiasm by all LGBTs in Japan.

 And I say, THIS IS BULLSHIT.
 Read more →